Chartrnh/Project-2-Should-we-solely-rely-on-the-recommended-standard-drink-size-/AnalysisProcess.md

 ![Figure_6](https://user-images.githubusercontent.com/108549500/198209154-b2261761-a78a-4dd2-bfc9-3939af982c16.png)

 - Independence: Yes
-0 Normality: According to the Normal QQ plot, this condition is getting even more off the normal istributed line
+- Normality: According to the Normal QQ plot, this condition is getting even more off the normal istributed line
 - Constant Variance: From the residual and fitted, it can be seen that each treatment group’s variances are not constant

-Final model:The sqrt(BAC) is considered to be the final model (see (C))
+Out of the three models, it is visible that square root of BAC is the one transformation that improves the performance of LRM on given data, specifically the two picky conditions, Normality and Constant variance.
+Thereforem, final chosen model will be Linear Regression Model with square root of BAC.